akihiro-inui/MusicGenreClassifiaction/README.md

 [4] B. L. Sturm, "On music genre classification via compressive sampling," in Multimedia and Expo (ICME), 2013 IEEE International Conference on (pp. 1-6).
 IEEE, July, 2013.

+[5] Keller, M. R. Gray and J. A. Givens, A fuzzy k-nearest neighbor algorithm.
+IEEE

+transactions on systems, man, and cybernetics, (4), pp.580-585, 1985.

 ## Author